Baie des Ha! Ha! (Saguenay River): History

 Long before the landing in 1838 of the Charlevoix settlers, founders of the Saint-Alexis-sur-l'Islet parish, this haven sheltered at the end of the bay constitutes a place of meeting and exchanges for the Amerindian populations.
 The two villages that have become modest urban centers in the 20th century merge before finding themselves in the center of the district of La Baie within the big city of Saguenay.
 It is through this bay that the bauxite of the aluminum smelters of Saguenay-Lac-Saint-Jean transits to the port facilities of Port-Alfred to be discharged subsequently carried by train to the various factories of Rio Tinto Alcan.

 Since September 2009, the tourist potential of the bay has been exploited with the inauguration of a port of call for cruise ships.
-During the winter for thousands of generations, when the ice is solid there, they practice ice fishing.
+During the winter for more than 2,000 years, when the ice is solid there, they practice ice fishing.
 The Saguenay flood, in July 1996 caused a significant deposit of sediment in this bay.

 Toponymy

 The term Ha!
-Ha!
-Does not come under the trivial onomatopoeia, but probably from an alteration of a Montagnais toponym almost unpronounceable in French which means in Algonquin place where bark is exchanged.
+Ha! does not come under the trivial onomatopoeia, but probably from an alteration of a Montagnais toponym almost unpronounceable in French which means in Algonquin place where bark is exchanged.
 Other linguists think of a possible derivation of the term French haha which means unexpected obstacle on a path.
 But in this specific case, we do not perceive the obstacle in question.

 In Saguenay-Lac-Saint-Jean, certain places, moreover, correlated with the hydrographic basin leading towards the bay on the homonymous Saguenay also use this appellation: